 Information on Legally Separating

-There are many instances in which a married couple may choose to separate without actively pursuing divorce.
-Some couples choose to live apart on a permanent basis without ever planning to file for divorce.
-A couple may also choose to separate temporarily before deciding whether or not divorce is the right decision.
-If you choose to separate from your spouse without taking legal steps to protect yourself the problems may arise regardless of your situation.
-Child custody problems, the accruement of debt, or the sale of valuable marital assets can be avoided with legal planning.
+There are many instances in which a married couple may elect to separate without actively pursuing divorce.
+Some couples decide to live apart on a permanent basis without ever planning to file for divorce.
+A couple may also choose to separate temporarily before determining whether or not divorce is the right decision.
+If you separate from your spouse without taking legal steps to protect yourself, many problems may arise regardless of your situation.
+Child custody issues, the accruement of debt, or the sale of valuable marital assets can be avoided with legal planning.

 Providing Couples with Legal Separations and Separation Agreements

 Many people misunderstand what it means to be legally separated.
 California distinguishes between becoming legally separated and entering into a separation agreement.
 A legal separation allows for two people to permanently live apart but remain legally married.
 People typically gain an order of legal separation for religious reasons or for issues surrounding health insurance.
 A legal separation is similar to a divorce and is filed with the court.
 Issues such as child custody, child support, and alimony are decided upon, and the court must make a final judgment on the request.

 A separation agreement, by contrast, is usually temporary and is either a first step prior to divorce proceedings or is requested so that a couple may separate on a trial basis.
 Like a legal separation, the agreement is binding and makes a temporary decision on matters such as child support, alimony, and marital property issues.
 However, a separation agreement does not have to be filed with the court, and is considered a private contract in California.